Budget 2017: Workers to get more help with skills via e-learning, structured training

 - Posted 20 Feb 2017 16:00

-SINGAPORE: As companies innovate and digitalise, workers here cannot be left behind, and Finance Minister Heng Swee Keat in his Budget speech on Monday (Feb 20) outlined ways to help people acquire and use skills to adapt to the changing environment.
+SINGAPORE: As companies innovate and digitalise, workers here cannot be left behind, and in his Budget speech on Monday (Feb 20), Finance Minister Heng Swee Keat outlined ways to help people acquire and use skills to adapt to the changing environment.

 For instance, to enhance training and make it more accessible to workers, Mr Heng said that more short, modular courses will be offered and the use of e-learning will be expanded.
 He noted that universities, polytechnics and Institutes of Technical Education (ITEs) have started offering such courses.